LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 Each RAJA reduction object must be defined with a 'reduction policy' type.
 Reduction policy types are distinct from loop execution policy types.
 A reduction policy type must be consistent with the execution policy in the kernel where the reduction is used.
-See :ref:`reductions-label` for more information.
+See :ref:`reducepolicy-label` for more information.

 -------------------------